Skip to main content

 readonly optional pkg?: PkgOptions | null

-macOS PKG options.
+macOS PKG flat-package installer options.

 portable?